For a few years now, we’ve been hearing that solar batteries are on the cusp of a residential boom, much like solar panels were a decade ago.

 For the same reasons, it also pays to give your hard-earned dollars to a well-known brand that will be around for a while.
 In the past few years, a number of solar panel and battery manufacturers have either folded or no longer service the Australia market, meaning people who bought a Kokam Storeaxe or Ampetus Super Lithium battery are now on their own.

-Ready to get a solar battery?
+Ready to get a solar panels and a battery?

 Designed specifically for households adding solar panels and a battery at the same time, the DC Power Co solar and battery package brings world-leading, tier 1 solar panels together with an Australian-designed battery solution in one streamlined, cost-effective package.
 With financing options available, you can start saving with your solar and battery system now, and pay it off over time.